rubenafo/technify/README.md

 * TA-LIB algorithms API
 * Pandas visualization

+# Documentation
+Check the most up-to-date documentation in the [wiki](https://github.com/rubenafo/technify/wiki)

 # Examples

 The following snippet loads the Bitcoin-USD data from [Quandl](https://www.quandl.com/data/BCHARTS/KRAKENUSD-Bitcoin-Markets-krakenUSD), calculates the Bollinger Bands and EMA(40) and displays the latest 60 data points.